-A walking workout that has great reviews is Leslie Sansone Miracle Miles System, which you can read about by clicking on the previous link.
+A walking workout DVD with excellent buyer feedback is Leslie Sansone Miracle Miles System, which you can read about by clicking on the previous link.
 If it’s not what you’re looking for, click here to read reviews of other popular fitness DVDs.

 - Exercise equipment